vladnicula/webglfx/README.md

 ## Usage

 `yarn start` to start app.
-Right now only with `TARGET_FILE=./entry-points/intro/index.html` works as it is the only example available.
-So:

-`TARGET_FILE=./entry-points/intro/index.html yarn start` for now
+Use `TARGET_FILE=./entry-point/NN-name/index.html` to point to a specific lesson and load it in electron for viewing.
+Currently supporting the following target files:

+- `./entry-points/01-intro/index.html`
+- `./entry-points/02-vaos/index.html`
+- `./entry-points/03-line-grid/index.html`